poseidon/matchbox/Documentation/bootcfg.md

 A `Store` maintains `Machine`, `Spec`, and ignition/cloud config resources.
 By default, `bootcfg` uses a `FileStore` to search a filesystem data directory for these resources.

 Prepare a data directory or modify the example [data](../data) provided.
-The `FileStore` expects `Machine` JSON files to be located at `machines/:id/machine.json` where the id can be a UUID or MAC address. `Spec` JSON files should be located at `specs/:id/spec.json` with any unique spec identifier.
+The `FileStore` expects `Machine` JSON files to be located at `machines/:id/machine.json` where the id can be a UUID or MAC address or "default". `Spec` JSON files should be located at `specs/:id/spec.json` with any unique spec identifier.

 You may wish to keep the data directory under version control with your other infrastructure configs, since it contains the declarative configuration of your hardware.